Networks-and-Urban-Systems-Centre-NUSC/summer-school/README.md

 ## 📘 About the Summer School

-The **Networks and Urban Systems Centre (NUSC)** at the University of Greenwich brings together multi-disciplinary expertise exploring the expanding frontiers of urban challenges and opportunities to improve quality of life, competitiveness, and sustainability.
-With strengths in transport, supply chain, and social network systems, our five interlinked research strands include:
+The **University of Greenwich Networks and Urban Systems Centre (NUSC)** has multi-disciplinary expertise exploring the expanding frontiers of urban challenges and opportunities to improve quality of life, competitiveness and sustainability.
+With expertise in transport, supply chain and social network systems, we focus on five interlinked strands: production systems; urban ecosystems, business ecosystems, digital business models, and global value chains.
+We have one of the largest concentrations of business network analysts in Europe, applying the techniques of organisational network analysis to a wide range of business problems, re-conceiving individual firms, organisations and markets as structured relationships.

-- Production Systems
-- Urban Ecosystems
-- Business Ecosystems
-- Digital Business Models
-- Global Value Chains

-NUSC is home to one of the largest concentrations of business network analysts in Europe.

-The **NUSC Summer School** offers ten intensive workshops, designed for postgraduate students, researchers, and social science practitioners.
-Topics range from R and Python programming to social network analysis, discourse network analysis, experimental methods, text analytics, and Generative AI.
-The event is in-person only.
+The **NUSC Summer School** provides opportunities for those both new to network and data science and those who wish to consolidate or expand existing knowledge in the field.
+Ten distinct courses offer introductions to R and Python, an introduction to social network analysis, organisational network analysis with xUCINET, discourse network analysis, experimental methods, programmatic approaches to text data, and non-coding approaches to text, quantitative and network analysis using Generative AI.

+The courses are aimed to equip postgraduate students, researchers and social science practitioners with skills to apply in practical projects.
+This is an in-person event only.

 ---